-Yes, dogs can need orthodontics, too!
-We treat all types of malocclusion (incorrect bites) at I-20 Animal Medical Center, from bite problems that require full-mouth braces to canines that are in the wrong location.
+Yes, dogs may need orthodontics, too!
+Our veterinary dentists treat all types of malocclusion (incorrect bites) at I-20 Animal Medical Center, from bite problems that require full-mouth braces to canines that are in the wrong location.

 We also see cases where the canines stick into the roof of the mouth and prevent the dog or cat from closing their mouth properly.
 We place guidance appliances in these cases to move the canines into their proper positions.